oskariorg/oskari-server/MigrationGuide.md

 # Migration guide

+## 1.40.0

+The sample application has been updated to include the new statistics UI.
+If you are using the sample-application flyway module (have "sample" included in oskari-ext.properties "db.additional.modules" property) and would like to NOT have this bundle included, you can add a property:

+    flyway.sample.1_0_8.skip=true

 ## 1.39.0

 This update includes a forced migration of publish template to Openlayers 3 based map.
 The possible Openlayers 2 based